HOW TO SPEND 2 DAYS IN ISTANBUL

 Sultan Ahmet Square and Have a Snack

-After visiting the Blue Mosque it is time for a break.
+2 days in Istanbul will most likely be quite stressful, so plan in enough breaks.
+After visiting the Blue Mosque it is time for such a break.

 The Sultan Ahmet Square is one of the major public areas in Istanbul – and oh man, I loved the Sultanahmat Square.
 Not just because of the many sights, but also because of the little snack stalls that offered delicious snacks, like corncobs and chestnuts.